 I flicked a rolled tissue and hit the bartender right on his ear and I finally got his attention.
 “The pretty lady here is ordering two bottles!”

-I got the bottles.
-I paid for it and looked for her in an attempt to make-up for being a douche.
+I took the bottles.
+I looked for her in an attempt to make-up for being a douche.

 I saw her dancing with couple of her friends, I cut-in and offered the beer.
-“Hi, I’m (What name sounds like Ron?)
-Juan… My name is Juan.”
+“Hi, I’m (quick, think of a name) Juan… My name is Juan.”
 She took the bottles but gave no words in return.
-Her arresting deep-set of eyes, perfectly tanned skin and messy black hair stood out from the bunch of blonde party rats.
+Her arresting deep-set of eyes, perfectly tanned skin and messy black hair stood out from the bunch of blonde gap year kids.

 So I asked her “You’re Indian?”